gmorales254/test-wp-uc/README.md

 # test-wp-uc
-uContact's "make a call" manually be events
+uContact's "make a call" manually by events.